-ATIBT ensures improved knowledge of the raw material - wood - in terms of its use, industrialisation, consumption and promotion.
+its use, industrialisation, consumption and promotion.
 It supports national and international forest certification systems in order to enhance their transparency and credibility.

-The association consists of approximately 120 members from around 20 countries that produce and consume tropical timber.
+The association consists of approximately 80 members from around 20 countries that produce and consume tropical timber.
 It therefore represents the interests of several thousand individuals who are involved in the management, processing and trade of tropical timber.
 ATIBT intervenes in several areas: forest management, the timber industry, standards and uses.
 The scientific and technical committee performs a dual role, that of advisor and ethical benchmark.

-Thanks to its technical experts, ATIBT is able to develop and promote various standards and tools for the industry:
+ATIBT ensures improved knowledge of Thanks to its technical experts, ATIBT the raw material - wood - in terms of is able to develop and promote various standards and tools for the industry: